 Top Five Reasons to Pursue a Certificate

-1. You can continue to work while attending classes on evenings and weekends, or online.
+1. You can continue to work while attending classes on evenings and weekends, or an asynchronous online.

 2. You’ll spend less money working toward a certificate than a master’s degree, especially with an employer-reimbursement program.

-3. You’ll get the training in practical hands-on skills—not just the theoretical knowledge.
+3. You’ll get the training in practical hands-on skills—not just theoretical knowledge.
+You’ll learn the latest in tools, skills and information that reflect the realities of the job market as closely as possible.

 4. You don’t have to wait for a traditional application date!
 You can jump into a certificate when you’re ready.